01 of 08

 Stained Concrete Floor With an Off White Hide Rug

-In some cases, concrete can be a bit sever in both appearance and feel.
-In this picture, a kitchen's concrete floor has been stained with a solid brown water based agent.
+In some cases, concrete can be a bit severe in both appearance and feel.
+In this picture, a kitchen's concrete floor has been stained with a solid brown water-based agent.
 This creates a smooth, clean surface that is uniform across the entire room.

 05 of 08